-In addition to introducing substantive and process issues in family law, the course offers a detailed examination of the legal meaning and implications of spousal status.
+In addition to providing an introduction to substantive and process issues in family law, the course offers a detailed examination of the legal meaning and implications of spousal status.

-Examination of the legal definition of spouse will include a review of the extension of marital status to 2SLGBTQ+ couples as well as to the circumstances in which spousal status is attributed to unmarried cohabitants.
+Examination of the legal definition of spouse will include a review of the extension of marital status to gay and lesbian couples as well as to the circumstances in which spousal status is attributed to unmarried cohabitants, both same sex and heterosexual.